deepin-community/pyqt-builder/doc/command_line_tools.rst

     The target Android ABI.
 This option may be given any number of times.

+.. option:: --apple-universal2

+    Build the project as an Apple universal package supporting both x86_64 and arm64 architectures.
+The default is to build for the native architecture.

 .. option:: --jobs N

     On Linux and macOS N make jobs will be run in parallel.